top of page

 The who, what, when, where and why of wedding invitation response cards.
 I get more questions regarding reply cards than any other.
 Reply cards are also known as RSVP cards.
 To begin with, RSVP stands for répondez s’il vous plaît.
 In French, “please respond”.
 You must have some way to let your guests tell you that they are, or are not attending your wedding.

-We never put response requests ON our formal invitations.
+We never put response requests on our formal invitations.
 No matter how small your budget, it is never done.
 Printing this on the formal invitation gives one the impression of extreme thriftiness on the part of the sender and is frankly, just too casual.
 Email, phone numbers and websites on the formal invitation look cluttered.
 You only get married once, we hope, so let’s at least have some decorum and put these details on another card.

 The reply card will have the following: